trezor/blockbook/CONTRIBUTING.md

 Update *package_maintainer* and *package_maintainer_email* options in section *meta*.

+Execute script *contrib/scripts/check-ports.go* that will check mandatory ports and uniquity of registered ports.

 Execute script *contrib/scripts/generate-port-registry.go* that will update *docs/ports.md*.

 Now you can try generate package definitions as described above in order to check outputs.

-TODO:
-* script that checks unique port numbers

 #### Add coin implementation